typestack/class-validator/README.md

 ## Custom validation decorators

-You can also create a custom decorators.
-Its the most elegant way of using a custom validations.
+You can also create a custom decorator.
+It's the most elegant way of using custom validations.
 Lets create a decorator called `@IsLongerThan`:

 1. Create a decorator itself: